thearst3rd/crispy-doom/README.md

 ### What's not perfect (yet)
 As this is a pre-release, not everything is perfect yet.
 Here are a list of some things to be aware of.
 * High resolution rendering is laggy
-	* When high resolution rendering is enabled (especially when combined with widescreen), the game becomes notibly laggy.
+	* When high resolution rendering is enabled (especially when combined with widescreen), the game becomes notably laggy.
 This is a bit of a surprise to me since I figured the Wii U would be totally capable of running this game at higher resolutions right out of the box.
 More optimizations are needed, I hope that I will be able to get this to work at full speed without major changes to the renderer.
 I also might just be doing something very wrong/inefficient so we'll see :)
 * No networking support
-	* `SDL_net` is not supported on the Wii U, so for now, this is single player only.
+	* `SDL2_net` is not supported on the Wii U, so for now, this is single player only.
 * No WAD picking
 	* Version 0.1 does not include any kind of "launcher" program, and instead Crispy Doom will scan over all your WADs and pick based on its own priority.
 I plan on adding a launcher in the future to let you select between all of your WADs, including loading PWADS, and add additional parameters if you'd like (such as `-fast`, `-nomonsters`, `-warp xy` etc.)
 * No controllers other than the Wii U Gamepad